Coastguard Service of the French Customs

 The Coastguard Service of the French Customs is a civil administration in charge of the surveillance and protection of the maritime border of France.
 It ensures a wide variety of offshore and semi-offshore missions, including tax and environmental missions, but also the fight against fraud and offering public service at sea.
 It also exercises customs and tax control at the maritime borders of the European Union.

 Mission

 The Coastguard Service of the French Customs implements, throughout the national territory, excluding the area of competence of the regional directorate of customs and indirect rights of Mayotte, the maritime and land surveillance missions of the customs administration requiring the use of maritime and air means.
-It contributes to the action of the State at sea and to the coastguard function and participates, within this framework, in national and international missions.
+It contributes to the action of the State at sea and to the coast guard function and participates, within this framework, in national and international missions.

 Organization

 The Coastguard Service of the French Customs is a service with national competence which brings together, since July 1, 2019, under a unified command, the various services in charge of the strategic and operational management of the aero-maritime means of the French Customs.
 Established on all of France's coastlines and French West Indies and in French Guiana, it is led by a headquarters at Le Havre, governing and coordinating the three Coast Guard Services based in Nantes, Marseille and Fort-de-France.